Iloperidone (Monograph)

 Leukopenia, Neutropenia, and Agranulocytosis

 Leukopenia and neutropenia temporally related to antipsychotic agents reported during clinical trial and/or postmarketing experience.
-Agranulocytosis (including fatal cases) also reported with other antipsychotic agents.
+Agranulocytosis (including fatal cases) also reported.

 Possible risk factors for leukopenia and neutropenia include preexisting low WBC count and a history of drug-induced leukopenia or neutropenia.
 Monitor CBC frequently during the first few months of therapy in patients with such risk factors.
 Discontinue iloperidone at the first sign of a decline in WBC count in the absence of other causative factors.